Get help with access to PROMACTA and find out if you are eligible for savings

 For other side effects of PROMACTA, click here.

-PROMACTA is a prescription medicine used to treat adults and children 1 year and older with low blood platelet counts due to chronic immune thrombocytopenia (ITP) when other medicines to treat your ITP or surgery to remove the spleen have not worked well enough.
-PROMACTA is used to try to raise platelet counts in order to lower your risk for bleeding.
+PROMACTA is a prescription medicine used to treat adults and children 1 year and older with low blood platelet counts due to persistent or chronic immune thrombocytopenia (ITP) after an initial ITP treatment has not worked well enough.

 PROMACTA is a prescription medicine used to treat low blood platelet counts in people with chronic hepatitis C virus (HCV) infection before and during treatment with interferon.
 PROMACTA should only be used in people with chronic HCV whose low blood platelet counts keep them from starting or continuing interferon-based therapy.
 It is not known if PROMACTA is safe and effective when used with other antiviral medicines that are approved to treat chronic HCV.